Suisei (spacecraft): Launch

 Suisei was launched on August 18, 1985 by M-3SII launch vehicle from Kagoshima Space Center on M-3SII-2 mission.
 It was sent on an intercept course with Comet Halley, after which it would remain in a heliocentric orbit for later use as long as it was viable.

 Halley encounter

-Suisei began UV observations in November 1985, generating up to 6 images/day.

-The spacecraft encountered Comet Halley at 151,000 km on sunward side during March 8, 1986, suffering only 2 dust impacts.
+Suisei began UV observations in November 1985, generating up to six images/day.
+The spacecraft encountered Comet Halley at 151,000 km on sunward side during March 8, 1986, suffering only two dust impacts which tilted the craft by 0.72 degrees.
+Suisei carried two instruments designed to study the growth and the decay of the cometary object's hydrogen corona, and the interaction of the solar wind with the cometary ionosphere.
+These observed a peak in Comet Halley's hydrogen emissions every 53 hours.

 Earth flyby

 Fifteen burns of Suisei's 3 N motors during the period of April 5–10, 1987, yielded a 65 m/s velocity increase for a 60,000 km Earth gravity assist swingby on August 20, 1992, although the craft was then lost behind the Sun for the summer.